 Shinji Enoki

-Shinji Enoki (榎真治) is a member of the LibreOffice Japanese Team and The Document Foundation.
-He focuses on organizing events and community activities, and occasionally contributes to QA efforts.
+Shinji Enoki (榎真治) is a member of the LibreOffice Japanese Team and The Document Foundation, where he also serves on the Membership Committee.
+He focuses on organizing events and community activities and occasionally contributes to QA efforts.

-His other community activities include serving as a staff member of the Wikimedians of Japan User Group, an organizing member of the Nextcloud Japan community, and a volunteer staff member for the Japan UNIX Society and KANSAI OPEN SOURCE, among others.
+He is also involved in various open source and open data communities.
+His roles include staff member of the Wikimedians of Japan User Group, organizing member of the Nextcloud Japan community, and volunteer staff for the Japan UNIX Society and KANSAI OPEN SOURCE.
+He is also a casual mapper on OpenStreetMap, among other activities.

-He is a freelancer and is developing a LibreOffice support business in Japan.
+He works as a freelancer and is developing a LibreOffice support business in Japan.

 Session